justinleetyler/justinleetyler.github.io/catalog.md

 576 MAC -- MacLeod, Norman. -- The great extinctions. -- Firefly books, c2013. -- 208 p. -- ISBN 9781770851870.

-025.3 MAD -- Madden, Diana. -- An overview of the USMARC archival and manuscripts control format. -- on 1 external hard drive. -- File name: (8444.pdf) -- DBID 8444. -- IN S.A. archives journal. -- Vol. 33 (Jan.
-1991)
-> What happened down in the dungeons between you and Professor Quirrel is a complete secret, so, naturally, the whole school knows. -Dumbledore. -p.
-368 -q

 170 MAN -- [Madela - "No one is born..." poster]. -- [S.n., 2013]. -- on 1 external hard drive. -- Filename: 3307.jpg. -- DBID 3307.

 927 MAD -- Madigan, Tim. -- I'm proud of you. -- [S.n., n.d.] -- v.